Berkeley Art Museum and Pacific Film Archive (BAMPFA) is a treasure for art and exploration in downtown Berkeley just west of campus.

-Recently I visited the newly opened museum in its new architecturally designed building with my three kids.
+I visited the Berkeley art museum in its new architecturally designed building with my three kids.
 We'd been watching the progress of the building as it took shape from an Art Deco printing plant to its current stainless steel clad design and were keen to check it out.

 The kids were pretty impressed right from the get go as we approached the giant screen on the side of the building.
 A giant outdoor screen?
 Now that it is pretty cool – even if what happens to be on it when I took a photo isn't quite as cool!